-Bao is a current board member committed to many of the Program efforts of GAPA Foundation.
+Bao is a current board member committed to many of the Philanthropy efforts of GAPA Foundation.
 He has a Bachelor's in Molecular & Cell Biology from UC Berkeley, and is currently a Patient Services Volunteer at Good Samaritan Hospital San Jose and a Development/Communications Coordinator and Data Analyst in the education and nonprofit sectors at Resource Area For Teaching (RAFT).
 Bao has also danced in a number of local Bay Area dance groups including Main Stacks and The Movement at UC Berkeley, and Hungry Bumz in San Jose.

 Fun Fact: "Bao is really good at trivia so don't play Fibbage with him." - Bernie Wong, Co-chair, Marketing & Communications Committee

 Born in Nashville and raised in Los Angeles, Eric is now proud to call San Francisco home.
 Looking to make a difference and wanting to give back to the queer and Asian community that supported him and his journey, Eric joined GAPA Foundation in 2013 and hasn't looked back.
 As part of the Philanthropy Committee, Eric continues to be inspired by all the amazing work happening in the queer and Asian community and hopes to continue to be a resources to students and other queer orgs.

 Fun Fact: Eric loves red wine so much that he wishes it would become its own food group.